Folomarco/us-bank-bond-fair-value/README.md

 ## Execution

 No wrapper scripts are included.
-Run the Python files manually from the repository root in the order documented in [`src/README.md`](src/README.md).
+Run the Python files manually from the `src/` directory in the order documented in [`src/README.md`](src/README.md).

 Project-relative paths, input filenames and output directories are defined in